Rebecca Brewton Motte: Revolutionary War era

-Rebecca's older brother Miles Brewton (1731–1789) gained property by a good marriage, and later owned up to eight ships after becoming South Carolina's largest slave trader and one of the wealthiest men in the province.
-In 1765 he had started construction of his lavish townhouse in King Street in Charleston.
+Rebecca's older brother, Miles Brewton (1731–1789), gained property through a good marriage, and later owned up to eight ships after becoming South Carolina's largest slave trader and one of the wealthiest men in the province.
+In 1765, he had started construction of his lavish townhouse in King Street in Charleston.
 It is preserved as the Miles Brewton House.
 By the time of the Revolutionary War, he also owned numerous plantations (growing rice and indigo), including Mt.
 Joseph, in what is today Calhoun County.
 He and his family died in 1775, lost at sea as they were traveling to Philadelphia, where he was to serve as a delegate at the Second Continental Congress.
 Rebecca Brewton Motte and her sister Frances inherited his townhouse and plantations.